RobotLocomotion/drake/doc/developers.rst

 Binary Packages
 ---------------

-The binary releases of Drake are built with GCC 7.5 on Ubuntu Bionic, and Apple LLVM 11.0.0 on macOS Mojave.
+The binary releases of Drake are built with GCC 7.5 on Ubuntu 18.04 (Bionic), GCC 9.3 on Ubuntu 20.04 (Focal), and Apple LLVM 11.0.0 on macOS Mojave.

 The links for these packages are listed in :ref:`binary-installation`.